 Best and Affordable Mental Health Counseling Programs in California

 This page highlights California mental health counseling (MHC) programs and careers.
-Thirty-two not-for-profit schools in the state offer on-campus and online options.1 We feature affordable, well-regarded programs that prepare graduates for the Licensed Professional Clinical Counselor (LPCC) credential, plus salary data, career outlooks, and other resources.
+Twenty-eight not-for-profit schools in the state offer on-campus and online options.1 We feature affordable, well-regarded programs that prepare graduates for the Licensed Professional Clinical Counselor (LPCC) credential, plus salary data, career outlooks, and other resources.

 Table of Contents